 RESULTS: At 12 months, a higher proportion of 10 kHz SCS subjects had marked improvement of their disability (Oswestry Disability Index) to a "moderate" or "minimal" impact on their daily function versus the control group.
 The subjects also reported better improvement in the Global Assessment of Functioning, Clinician Global Impression of Change, Pittsburgh Sleep Quality Index, and short-form McGill Pain Questionnaire, compared to traditional SCS subjects.
 The 10 kHz SCS subjects also reported far higher rates of both driving and sleeping with their device turned on, as well as reduced reliance on their programmers to adjust therapy settings.

 CONCLUSIONS: In addition to superior pain relief, 10 kHz SCS provides long-term improvements in quality of life and functionality for subjects with chronic low-back and leg pain.

 Neurosciences (Brain & Spine)

 Amirdelfan, Kasra; Yu, Cong; Doust, Matthew W; Gliner, Bradford E; Morgan, Donna M; Kapural, Leonardo; Vallejo, Ricardo; Sitzman, B Todd; Yearwood, Thomas L; Bundschu, Richard; Yang, Thomas; Benyamin, Ramsin; Burgher, Abram H; Brooks, Elizabeth S; Powell, Ashley A; and Subbaroyan, Jeyakumar, "Long-term quality of life improvement for chronic intractable back and leg pain patients using spinal cord stimulation: 12-month results from the SENZA-RCT."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 272.